 If you’ve hit on a temporary financial hardship and simply can’t afford to pay at the moment, the IRS can also delay collection on your account by marking it not collectible.
 This is a temporary delay until your financial condition improves.
 The debt does not go away.

 Navigating government forms and requirements can be tricky.
-An application for settling debt with the IRS can be thrown out simply on a technicality like incorrectly filling out a form or omitting something in your proposal.
+An application for settling your IRS debt can be thrown out simply on a technicality like incorrectly filling out a form or omitting something in your proposal.
 Working with experts can be helpful.
-While the Resolve platform doesn’t deal with tax debt specifically, we assess each debt situation on a case-by-case basis to help point out your best options.
+While the Resolve platform doesn’t deal with tax debt specifically, we assess each debt situation on a case-by-case basis to present your best options.
 That means we can put you in touch with tax experts who can help.